-Media company chief executive Rene Poussaint was born on [date] in [location?].
-In 1964, Poussaint received her B.A. degree in English literature from Sarah Lawrence College; and, in 1970, she graduated with her M.A. degree in African American studies and African literature form the University of California, Los Angeles.
-Poussaint would also serve as a senior fellow at the Academy of Leadership at University of Maryland, College Park.
+Journalist Renee Poussaint was born on August 12, 1944.
+Poussaint received her B.A. degree in English literature from Sarah Lawrence College in 1964; and, in 1970, she graduated with her M.A. degree in African studies from the University of California, Los Angeles.
+She has also studied at Yale Law School and the Sorbonne in Paris, France.

-Poussaint is a recipient of three national Emmy awards for her reporting, writing, and interviewing on ABC’s “Prime Time Live.”
-As an independent consultant and community activist, Poussaint has worked with with nonprofit and community organizatiosn to help them better define their message for a larger audience.
+Poussaint is the recipient of three national and seven local Emmy awards.
+As an independent consultant and community activist, Poussaint has worked with nonprofit and community organizations to help them better define their message for a larger audience.
 She also continues her local volunteer activities including tutoring, mentoring, and reading newspapers for the blind.
 Poussaint has received honorary doctorates from Georgetown University and Mount Vernon College.

 Renee Poussaint was interviewed by The HistoryMakers on January 17, 2013.